eekcoopuw/jobmon/docsource/architecture.rst

 Components are mini-products.
 Control and responsibility are their defining characteristics.

 In the source control system a component is one directory tree.
-It contains every kind of code needed for that component: python, sql, javascript, etc.
+It contains every kind of code needed for that component: Python, sql, javascript, etc.

 Suppose we needed to add authentication and authorisation to the rate limiting feature in jobmon.
 For this example, also assume that we could not find an existing external system for people,